It was close to midnight when my assistant and her husband rushed through my front door and found me collapsed on the floor.

 What it means is that the hand trying to hold the world cannot do anything else with itself.
 It cannot receive.
 It cannot build.
 It can only grip.
 And the gripping produces the loss.
 Not because the universe punishes control.

 The grip of that belief was also the thing I was least able to see, because it felt like competence.
 It felt like leadership.
-It felt like the reason we were succeeding at all.
+It felt like the reason we were succeeding at all!

 But the belief that keeps you safe is almost always the belief that keeps you small.

-What I see now
+What I See Now

-They built companies on vows they cannot see.
-The vows show up in everything: the hiring, the org chart, the culture, the products, the strategy.
-The companies are now showing many of them the limits of the vows, and they are confused about what is happening.
+They built companies on beliefs they cannot see.
+The beliefs show up in everything: the hiring, the org chart, the culture, the products, the strategy.
+The companies are now showing many of them the limits of their beliefs, and they are confused about what is happening.
 The way I was confused for a long time.

 I sit with founders who are running on hidden childhood beliefs, and I witness them slowly take notice.

-The noticing is the work.
+Noticing is the work.

 It has been more than a decade since I sold the company, which is its own story.
-The vow is still in me.
+The belief is still in me.
 It will be there until I die.
 That is not pessimism.
 That is honesty about a belief installed at eight and reinforced for forty years.

 What has changed, however, is my relationship to it.

 Most of the time I can tell the difference.
 Sometimes I still cannot.
-My work is not to eliminate the vow.
+My work is not to eliminate the belief.
 The work is to meet the child who built it, to thank him for helping me survive, and to let him know that the world he has prepared me for is not the world I am actually living in.
 The adults around me now are not the adults of his childhood.
 Or they are.
 It no longer matters.
 He does not have to keep watching for them as I now know how to watch over and take care of him.

 That is what I mean when I talk about transformation.
 A different relationship with the beliefs that took root before you had any say in the matter.
 The beliefs stay.
 Their grip on you loosens.
 The world becomes a place you are living in, instead of a place trying to match a child’s expectations from a long time ago.